kadojs/kado/doc/Stream.md

 convenience as we overlay common Stream manipulation mechanisms on to the core functionality.

-## class Stream.ChunkStream

-Extends `Stream.Readable`

-This is a mirror stream that exports input data to a readable export.

 ## class Stream.HeaderParser

 Parse header pairs from a readable stream.